-There is one current sense circuit for the incubator and radiant warmer heaters and an additional one for the humidifier heater.
+There is one current sense circuit for the incubator and an additional one for the humidifier heater.
 These circuits consist of a small signal transformer that produces a current proportional to the current through the heater circuits.
 The current is rectified and measured.
 The subsequent comparator then generates a digital level based on a specified current level.
 This results in a signal to the Control Board representing the state of the heater (on or off).

-The two line compensation circuits consist of a signal transformer connected to the mains voltage.
+The line compensation circuit consists of a signal transformer connected to the mains voltage.
 The secondary of this transformer feeds a full wave rectifier and capacitor.
 The resulting DC voltage is proportional to mains voltage, and it is measured on the Control Board.